-If your problem has not been solved, please contact our technical support team for further solution.Contact our team
+If your question has not been answered, please contact our technical support team for further solutions.Contact Us

 Of course!
-We offer free or trial sized samples for testing purposes.
+We offer trial-sized samples for testing purposes.
 We also offer a replacement or refund when needed.
-Please contact our sales representatives for more information.
+Please sales specialists for more information.

 ABclonal will always provide the latest information about all of our products.
 If you have any questions, please contact our sales team for details.

 See below for guidelines concerning proper antibody storage and centrifugation: